wstyres/AUPM/README.md

 # AUPM

 A Useless Package Manager for iOS.
 Though it isn't useless, AUPM has been discontinued.
 However, that doesn't mean AUPM is done.
-Keep an eye out for 🦓.
+Check out [Zebra](https://github.com/wstyres/Zebra)

 ## Installation